openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Offer - Cross Device & Deferred {#use-case-5}

 The user wants to obtain a digital criminal record.
 She visits the local administration's office and requests the issuance of the official criminal record as a digital Credential.
-After presenting her ID document, she is asked to scan a QR code with her wallet.
+After presenting her ID document, she is asked to scan a QR code with her Wallet.
 She is being told that the actual issuance of the Credential will take some time due to necessary background checks by the authority.

 In the Wallet, the user sees an indication that issuance of the digital record is under way.
 A few days later, the user receives a notification from her Wallet that requested Credential was successfully issued.
 When the user opens the Wallet, she is asked whether she wants to download the Credential.
 She confirms, and the new Credential is retrieved and stored in the Wallet.